peteroupc/html3dutil/doc/MathUtil.md

 For more on why \*\*a&prime;\*\*<sub>_w_</sub> appears here, see \*\*"Why a 4 &times; 4 Matrix?"\*\*, earlier.
 In each formula that follows, \*\*a\*\*<sub>_w_</sub> is assumed to be 1 (indicating a conventional 3D point).
 \* Scaling.\*\* Scaling changes an object's size.
-To create a scaling matrix, use <a href="MathUtil.md#MathUtil.mat4scaled">MathUtil.mat4scaled()</a>, and specify the scaling factors for the X, Y, and Z axis.
+To create a scaling matrix, use <a href="MathUtil.md#MathUtil.mat4scaled">MathUtil.mat4scaled()</a>, and specify the scaling factors for the x-, y-, and z-axes.
 Each point is multiplied by the scaling factors to change the object's size.
 For example, a Y-factor of 2 doubles an object's height.
 To multiply an existing matrix by a scaling, use
 <a href="MathUtil.md#MathUtil.mat4scale">MathUtil.mat4scale()</a>.
 This will put the scaling